univention/common-helm/helm-test-harness/docs/usage.md

   bind-mounted into the container.

-## Running tests via Docker manually
+## Running tests via in the testrunner container

 The following example is based on the portal server which has the configuration for Docker Compose in the subdirectory `docker`.